marcelladane/NF_nextflow_pipeline/documentation/LLM_Usage_Documentation.md

 - Error running flye and assistance to edit code - since it is the first time I use the tool (I didn´t work with pipelines for nanopore before, so assistance to run flye was needed since I didn´t have time enough to evaluate the full documentation and understand all requirements in depth).
 - Issue to setup the mock DB for abricate.
 After figuring that we had a Klebsiella DNA (I took a portion of the contig file from SPAdes and blasted in NCBI to see which bacteria was), I needed to create a new DB specific to get some hits.
 Because with the very generic DB I got zero hits.
 Used AI to help me create a new DB specific to Klebsiella to ensure pipeline execution.

+### 4. **Creation of demo reports for documentation purposes**
+- Because a few steps in the pipeline were not completed properly (flye and quast for nanopore samples) I created a demo folder inside assets and asked AI to create reports for me to populate the file.

 ## Key Discussion Points & Prompts

 ### Tool Selection Discussion: